lama7/blogtool/README.md

 bt \[options\] \[filelist\]

 If no options nor files are specified, then `blogtool` will attempt to launch an editor as specified by the $EDITOR environment variable.
+Data will be written to a `tmp` file.
+If an empty file name is supplied on the command line, `blogtool` will attempt to launch $EDITOR using the supplied file name.
+The file name STDIN should be considered reserved and if used will cause `blogtool` to accept data from the standard input.

 ### Command Line ###